Kamo Aquarium

 Tsuruoka's world-famous dream aquarium

-It boasts the world's largest variety of jellyfish on display, and also hosts other events such as feeding shows of seagulls.
+The aquarium boasts the world's largest variety of jellyfish on display and also offers other attractions such as seagull feeding shows.

-In the jellyfish exhibition room, the "Kuranetarium," the figures of jellyfish swimming gently emerge from the dim light, and the mysterious movements of their tentacles create a beautiful and fantastical world.
+In the jellyfish exhibit room, "Kuranetarium," the jellyfish float gently in the dim light, their tentacles performing mysterious movements, creating a beautiful and fantastical world.

-At one point, the number of visitors dropped dramatically and the aquarium was in danger of closing, but around 1999, it began exhibiting full-scale jellyfish, which proved popular and led to an increase in visitor numbers.
+At one point, the number of visitors plummeted, putting the aquarium in danger of closing.
+However, around 1999, they began a full-scale jellyfish exhibition, which proved popular, and the number of visitors began to increase.

-In recent years, tourists have been visiting at a faster pace than usual, breaking the previous record of 220,000 visitors and setting a new annual record.
+In recent years, tourists have been visiting at a pace exceeding previous years, surpassing the all-time high of 220,000 visitors and setting a new annual record.

-is extremely rare, as jellyfish in aquariums rarely glow normally, and is the first time this has happened in Japan.
+extremely rare, as jellyfish in aquariums rarely glow, and it was the first time this had happened in Japan.

-At the restaurant inside the aquarium, you can try a variety of jellyfish dishes.
+At the aquarium's restaurant, you can enjoy a variety of dishes made with jellyfish.

-Kamo Aquarium is famous for its jellyfish ice cream, making it a truly unique aquarium that is all about jellyfish.
+Kamo Aquarium is famous for its jellyfish ice cream, making it a truly unique aquarium dedicated to jellyfish.

-In 2014, ahead of its 50th anniversary, Kamo Aquarium underwent a major renovation, relocating to a newly constructed facility and reopening for business on June 1st of the same year after a six-month hiatus.
-The
+In 2014, ahead of its 50th anniversary, Kamo Aquarium underwent a major renovation and relocated to a newly constructed facility.
+On June 1st of the same year, Kamo Aquarium reopened for business after a six-month hiatus.
+Reborn

-new aquarium, reborn as the "Jellyfish Dream Hall," has an exhibition space 1.6 times larger, allowing visitors to get up close and personal with many fish and 50 different types of jellyfish, both large and small.
+as the "Jellyfish Dream Hall," the new aquarium boasts 1.6 times more exhibition space, allowing visitors to see many fish and 50 different species of jellyfish up close.

-The highlight of the renovation is a 5-meter diameter tank filled with 2,000 dancing jellyfish, and visitors can immerse themselves in a fantastical world in front of the tank.
+The highlight of the renovated aquarium is a 5-meter diameter tank where 2,000 jellyfish dance, immersing visitors in a fantastical world.

 INFORMATION